-The Wyze Cam v2 offers great, if not field leading, video quality, with it's only relative shortcomings in its slightly subpar nighttime footage and somewhat narrow field of view.
+The Wyze Cam v2 offers great, if not field-leading, video quality, with its only relative shortcomings in its slightly subpar nighttime footage and somewhat narrow field of view.

 Wyze's daytime video is quite high quality with good clarity and accurate colors.
-If you closely examine the footage side-by-side, the Nest and Logitech footage does look just slightly more crisp, but we highly doubt anyone is going to look at the Wyze's footage and think it's not clear enough.
+If you closely examine the footage side-by-side, the Nest and Logitech footage does look just slightly crisper, but we highly doubt anyone is going to look at the Wyze's footage and think it's not clear enough.
 Nighttime footage also looks great if there is even a trace of ambient light around the camera.
 However, the footage can get a bit grainy if the camera has to rely on its own infrared light for illumination.
 Also, the sensor seems to get confused by glass when using infrared at night.
 It fails to see through windows and things next to a window can look a bit distorted.

 The 110˚ field of view of the Wyze is a bit narrower than the 130˚ and 135˚ field of the Nest and Logitech cameras, respectively.
 However, it still covers a large enough area to be useful in most situations.